piscataway/getting-and-cleaning-data/README.md

 - merge datasets
 - extract only measurements on the mean and stdev
 - clean columns to increase readabilty
-- convery activities and subjects to factors
+- convert activities and subjects to factors
 - generate tidy dataset
 - export txt file